Ishan-Karpe/Pokedex/README.md

 # Pokédex

 ## Features:
-- Add Pokémon
+✅ Add new Pokémon with validation
-- Search Pokémon
+🔍 Search Pokémon by name or ID
-- Remove Pokémon
+🗑️ Remove Pokémon with confirmation
-- View All Pokémon
+📋 View all Pokémon
-- Proper Error Handling
+💾 Persistent storage using JSON
+🛡️ Input validation and error handling

 ### Setup:
 - I have created a pypi package: https://pypi.org/project/pokedex-python/0.0.1/